Nature Conservation Designations

 National Nature Reserve (NNR)7

-Like SSSIs, National Nature Reserves represent the finest wildlife and geological sites in the country.
+Like SSSIs, National Nature Reserves (NNRs) represent the finest wildlife and geological sites in the country.
 They were initially established to preserve the natural features of the area whilst also enabling the public to learn about them.
-On the English side if the Estuary, the Somerset Levels and Bridgwater bay are designated National Nature Reserves; whilst on the Welsh side, it is the Newport Wetland Centre.
+On the English side of the Estuary, the Somerset Levels and Bridgwater bay are designated NNRs; whilst on the Welsh side, it is Newport Wetland Centre

 Area of Outstanding Natural Beauty (AONB)